 Medulloblastomas and ependymomas usually develop near the 4th ventricle.
 Medulloblastomas develop mainly in children and young adults.
 Ependymomas, which are uncommon, develop mainly in children.
 Both types of tumors predispose to obstructive hydrocephalus.

-Symptoms and signs vary by location (see see Common Localizing Manifestations of Brain Tumors ).
+Symptoms and signs vary by location (see Table 1: Common Localizing Manifestations of Brain Tumors ).
 Diagnosis is the same as that of other brain tumors.

 Anaplastic astrocytomas and glioblastomas: